darkparrot95/Pi-Zero-Fluke-Tester-Case/README.md

   The top section that encloses and protects the internals

 * **Plug Caps / Interface Parts** File name: Pi Zero POE Plugs.stl Any external component designed to protect the unused I/O ports.
+These are friction fit, they hold themselves in, but can easily be popped out for access to ports or sd card.

 * **Project & GCODE Files**
   Project and GCODE files can be opened directly inside of Bambu Studio.